 Comprehensive benefit package begins upon successful completion of the following:

 - Part-time - 1044 hours probationary period

-Communications Services is staffed 24 hours a day, 7 days a week.
+Communications Services is staffed 24 hours a day, 7 days a week, 365 days a year.

 Members are required to work varied shift hours including weekends and statutory holidays as part of the shift rotation.

-- Restrictive environment, with scheduled breaks and lunches, dependent upon workload.
+- Restrictive environment (scheduled breaks and lunches, dependent upon workload)

 - Rapid pace - intense concentration for extended periods

-- Exposure to difficult situations such as suicidal callers, violent crimes in progress, etc.
+- High stress environment (exposure to difficult situations such as suicidal callers, violent crimes in progress, etc.)